hunyadi/md2conf/README.md

 This example mimics Confluence Cloud's scheduled updates by checking a `publish_after` front-matter field.

-> [!TIP]
-> To ensure consistency across all documents, pass a fixed timestamp via `--params now=...` instead of calling `datetime.now()` inside the predicate.
+> :bulb: To ensure consistency across all documents, pass a fixed timestamp via `--params now=...` instead of calling `datetime.now()` inside the predicate.
 This prevents potential inconsistencies if the synchronization process spans across a time boundary (e.g., a minute change).

 In GitHub Actions, you can capture the start time in one step and pass it to the next: